 India is one of the most populous countries in the world.
 Providing health care and other services that aid older adults will undoubtedly continue to play a critical role in our country’s health care for the foreseeable future.

-The objective of geriatric medicine which is in tune with the Indian philosophy is essentially.
-“Longer life with lesser disease and painless death” that is, a self sufficient life followed by a peaceful death.
+The objective of geriatric medicine which is in tune with the Indian philosophy is essential.
+“Longer life with lesser disease and painless death” that is, a self-sufficient life followed by a peaceful death.

 Since ageing doesn’t always come naturally to all, the seminar addressed the physical dynamics of ageing, such as muscle atrophy and the ways to combat it.
 It also discussed what skilled practitioners at Ayurvedic Village can do to help caregivers -changing the situation of caring for a person with a neuro-cognitive disorder.
 While living longer is an acknowledged indicator of developmental success, it demands considerable planning and policy choices, besides fostering a new caring culture is what Ayurvedic Village professionals suggested at the seminar.